Taking A Child Pillion On Your Motorbike

 Making sure the child has good safety gear is paramount, but this doesn’t have to be too expensive.
-There are lots of sites which you can look to when finding second hand gloves, boots, jacket and trousers.
+There are lots of sites which you can look to when finding second-hand gloves, boots, jackets and trousers.
 The helmet however should always be brand new and properly fitted to the child’s head.
-We have listed a few sites to check out when sourcing second hand riding equipment:

 The decision to take a pillion lies with the rider, who is legally responsible for making sure the passenger is safely supported.
 Taking a child on the back of your motorbike is a big responsibility; the rider needs to make sure they are confident in their own skill and experience.

-Taking a pillion affects the bike and way you ride, consider these points:
+Taking a pillion affects the bike and the way you ride, consider these points: